Bears9355/Bears9355/readme.md

 ## 💻Currently working on :

  - Marketo (A Discord Bot for Paladium's Markets (Video Game), see the repository [here](https://github.com/Bears9355/marketo)
- - Cansat (A national and european competition in which we have to create a mini satellite as a team)

 ## 🌴 What I've done :

  - The French national contest "Course en Cours" in which we create and develop a tiny car for races.
    Me & my team finished 2nd among +1000 teams and +10k people.
+ - Cansat (A national and european competition in which we have to create a mini satellite as a team) Me & my team finished also 2nd nationally.

 # Stats